 The Board of Directors established the Compensation Committee effective upon the uplisting of our common stock to Nasdaq and amended the same effective March 25, 2021.
 Such committee is in compliance with Nasdaq Rule 5605(d).
-The members of our Compensation Committee are Messrs.
-Lawrence, Dumont, Cannon, Dr. Moel, and Ms. Rodriguez.
-The Compensation Committee consists of only independent directors in accordance with Nasdaq Rule 5605(a)(2) and all non-employee directors for purposes of Rule 16b-3 of the Exchange Act.
-The compensation of our CEO, Mr. Mathis, must be determined by the Compensation Committee and the CEO may not be present during voting or deliberations for his compensation.
+The members of our Compensation Committee are Ms. Rodriguez (chairperson), and Messrs.
+Dumont, Cannon, and Allen.
+The Compensation Committee consists of three independent directors and one non-independent director in accordance with Nasdaq Rule 5605(a)(2) and all nonemployee directors for purposes of Rule 16b-3 of the Exchange Act.
+The compensation of our CEO and our CFO, Mr. Mathis and Ms. Echevarria, must be determined by the Compensation Committee and the CEO and CFO may not be present during voting or deliberations for their compensation.